Yuan-lab-LLM/Yuan3.0/rlhf/docs/data_process.md

 ## Dataset Structure

-Below is an example of a training data entry:
+The training data must comply with the following format:

 ```json
 {